Rough path stability of (semi-)linear SPDEs: Introduction

-where $Y\equiv (Y^{1},Y^{2},Y^{3})$ is a $\left( d_{1}+d_{2}+d_{3}\right) $ -dimensional semimartingale.
-Our approach is based on a pointwise (viscosity) interpretation of (\ref{SPDE_Intro}): we successively transform away the noise terms such as to transform the SPDE, ultimately,\ into a random PDE.
+where $Z\equiv(Z^{1},Z^{2},Z^{3})$ and $Z^{i}$ is a $d_{i}$-dimensional, continuous semimartingale.
+Our approach is based on a pointwise (viscosity) interpretation of (\ref{SPDE}): we successively transform away the noise terms such as to transform the SPDE, ultimately,\ into a random PDE.
 The big scheme of the paper is

 None of these transformations is new on its own.
-The first is an example of Kunita's stochastic characteristics method; the second is known as robustification (also know as Doss-Sussman transform); the third amounts to change $u^{12}$ additively by a random amount and has been used in virtually every SPDE context with additive noise.\footnote{ Transformation 2 and 3 could actually be performed in 1 step; however, the separation leeds to a simpler analytic tractability of the transformed equations.} What is new is that the combined transformation can be managed and is compatible with rough path convergence; for this we have to remove all probability from the problem: In fact, we will transform an RPDE (rough PDE) solution $u$ into a classical PDE solution $\tilde{u}$ in which the coefficients depend on various rough flows (i.e.\ the solution flows to rough differential equations) and their derivatives.
-Stability results of rough path theory and viscosity theory, first introduced for a class non-linear problems \cite{caruana-friz-oberhauser-2009}, then play together to yield the desired result.
-Upon using the canonical rough path lift of the observation process in this RPDE, a truly (rough)pathwise point of view, one has constructed a robust version of the SPDE solution in equation.
+The first is an example of Kunita's stochastic characteristics method; the second is known as robustification (also know as Doss--Sussman transform); the third amounts to change $u^{12}$ additively by a random amount and has been used in virtually every SPDE context with additive noise. \footnote{Transformation 2 and 3 could actually be performed in 1 step; however, the separation leads to a simpler analytic tractability of the transformed equations. } What is new is that the combined transformation can be managed and is compatible with rough path convergence; for this we have to remove all probability from the problem: In fact, we will transform an RPDE (rough PDE) solution $u$ into a classical PDE solution $\tilde{u}$ in which the coefficients depend on various rough flows (i.e.\ the solution flows to rough differential equations) and their derivatives.
+Stability results of rough path theory and viscosity theory, in the spirit of \cite{MR2765508,caruana-2008}, then play together to yield the desired result.
+Upon using the canonical rough path lift of the observation process in this RPDE one has constructed a robust version of the SPDE solution of equation (\ref{SPDE}).
 We note that the viscosity/Stratonovich approach allows us to \emph{avoid any ellipticity assumption on }$L;$ we can even handle the fully degenerate first order case.
-In turn, we only obtain BUC\ solutions.
-Stronger assumptions would allow to discuss all this in a classical context (i.e. $ \tilde{u}$ would be a $C^{1,2}$ solution); SPDE solution can then be seen to have certain spatial regularity.
+In turn, we only obtain $BUC$\ (bounded, uniformly continuous) solutions.
+Stronger assumptions would allow to discuss all this in a classical context (i.e.~$\tilde{u}$ would be a $C^{1,2}$ solution) and SPDE solution can then be seen to have certain spatial regularity, etc.